Ayrton-Machado/auction-platform-api/README.md

 ## How to run
 [Python3](https://www.python.org/) is a requirement.
-- Install requirements with `pip install -r requirements`
+- Install django with `pip install django`
 - Run with `python manage.py runserver` or `python3 manage.py runserver`

 ## TODO